-There is a better way.
-There is a way that allows you to move through the recovery process with your self-esteem intact and a way that will lead to posttraumatic growth instead of posttraumatic stress.
-So what is that way?
+There’s a better way.
+This way allows you to move through the recovery process with all of your self-esteem intact.
+This way leads you to post-traumatic growth instead of post-traumatic stress.
+So what is this way?
 Great question.
 The answer is coming up next.

-Rather than taking the passive approach, I suggest you take the active approach to your healing and recovery.
+Rather than take the passive approach, I suggest you take the active approach to your healing and recovery.

 So what is the active approach?
-The active approach is rooted in the belief that healing comes from within, and so you take an active approach to getting in touch with that place within that makes healing possible.
+The active approach is rooted in the belief that healing comes from within.
+Those that choose to take the active approach to healing discover ways of getting in touch with that place within that makes healing possible.

 Instead of passively suffering, you spend your time actively processing.
 Instead of believing there’s nothing you can do to help yourself, you spend your time actively learning how to help yourself.

-When you take the active approach, you no longer settle for “suppressing or tolerating the hurt and negativity," instead, you'll take full control for releasing it completely.
+When you take the active approach, you no longer settle for “suppressing or tolerating the hurt and negativity.”
+Instead, you take full control of releasing it completely.

-Now that you know the difference between taking a passive approach to infidelity recovery and taking an active learning approach, you have a key decision to make.
-Because it’s not a matter of if you will recover — you will.
-(In that, you can be sure.)
-The decision is: "how will you recover?"
+Now that you know the difference between taking a passive approach vs taking an active “learning” approach, you have a key decision to make because it’s not a matter of if you will recover — you will.
+(In that you can be sure.)
+The decision to make is… how will you recover?

-And if you’re one of those people who’s ready to learn what they can do to heal the hurt…
+And if you’re one who’s ready to learn what you can do to heal the hurt…